 - Now repeat this process with the next thickest and so on until all your fly rod pieces are connected and the eyes of the rod line up straight – this will help your casting.

-- You should have a 9 foot ish fly rod ready and setup for fishing with.
+- You should have a 9-foot-ish fly rod ready and set up for fishing.

 Make sure the connections are quite tight as you don’t want the rod coming apart while you’re casting.
-We have a post on the Best Fly Rods here if you want to see more.
+And check out our post here to see the best fly fishing rod for beginners for a reference.

 Putting Your Rod And Reel Together